-India pays tribute to Iron Lady Indira Gandhi on her 102nd birrth anniversary
+India pays tribute to Iron Lady Indira Gandhi on her 102nd birth anniversary

 New Delhi, Nov 19: On the occasion of India's first woman prime minister Indira Gandhi's 102nd birth anniversary on Tuesday several eminent leaders paid tribute at Shakti Sthal, her resting place.